 [Beijing Olympics] Snowboard Big Air Summary: Japan's Team, Schedule, Broadcast Schedule, Competition Format, Scoring, and Rules

-In Big Air Snowboarding, the Japanese women's team is currently one of the strongest in the world.
-At the 2020 Winter X Games women's event, Japanese riders achieved the remarkable feat of dominating the podium.
-In Beijing, the stage will be a gorgeous special venue in the city.
-Here, we will introduce the key points of Big Air Snowboarding, where you can't take your eyes off the invincible Japanese women's team.
-Be sure to learn the basics and support Team JAPAN, which is said to be the strongest right now!
+In snowboard big air, the Japanese women's team is currently incredibly strong.
+At the 2020 Winter X Games women's competition, Japanese riders achieved the remarkable feat of sweeping the podium.
+The venue in Beijing will be a gorgeous special venue built in the heart of the city.
+Here, we'll tell you the key points of snowboard big air, where you can't take your eyes off the invincible Japanese women's team.
+Be sure to get a grasp of the basics and cheer on Team JAPAN, who are said to be the strongest right now!

 Snowboard Big Air |Snowboard Big Air

-Murase Kokoro and Iwabuchi Reira have already won the World Cup this season, so
+With Murase Kokoro and Iwabuchi Reira having already won the World Cup this season,

 INDEX